AdobeDocs/experience-manager-65.en/help/assets/workfront-connector-install.md

    ![Connect [!DNL Experience Manager] and [!DNL Workfront]](/help/assets/assets/wf-connection-config.png)

 1. To verify the connection, access it in [!DNL Workfront] and verify that the API key is the same and that the connection is **[!UICONTROL Enabled]**.
 To do so, select **[!UICONTROL Setup]** > **[!UICONTROL Documents]** > **[!UICONTROL Custom Integrations]** in [!DNL Workfront].

+## Upgrade enhanced connector for Workfront {#upgrade-enhanced-connector-for-workfront}

+Experience Manager Assets enables you to upgrade the enhanced connector for Workfront from a previous version to the latest version.

+To upgrade the enhanced connector for Workfront to the latest version:

+1. Download the connector from [[!DNL Software Distribution] link](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html?package=/content/software-distribution/en/details.html/content/dam/aem/public/adobe/packages/cq650/product/assets/workfront-tools.ui.apps.zip).

+1. Install the package using [!UICONTROL Package Manager].
+To know how to install packages, see [Package Manager documentation](/help/sites-administering/package-manager.md).